What Is Private AI?

 As we’ve established in this blog post, there are important reasons that enterprises should build their own private infrastructure once they’re ready to scale their AI strategies.
 In this section, we’ll talk about what that infrastructure should look like.

 Just because your AI environment is private doesn’t mean you should be cut off from public clouds altogether.
 There are many reasons you might want to tap into public cloud resources, such as connecting with AI Model as a Service vendors that are hosted there.
-The key is being able to connect to public clouds on your own terms.
-This means building a cloud adjacent data architecture, where you maintain custody over your data while also being able to move it into the cloud on demand via dedicated, private network connections.
+The key is being able to connect to multiple public clouds on your own terms.
+This means building a private data architecture from which you can access low-latency cloud on-ramps.
+This allows you to maintain custody over your data while also being able to move it into the cloud on demand via dedicated, private network connections.

 Ecosystem access